 Centre for Bone & Muscle Health

-This brings together researchers from the Departments of Physical Education and Kinesiology and Community Health Sciences.
+This brings together researchers from the Departments of Kinesiology and Health Sciences.
 They work with colleagues from other institutions to develop a greater understanding of the functioning and adaptability of muscle tissue.
 They also work to better understand how this tissue contributes to health and disease.
 In the past two decades, the role of muscle in overall health maintenance has proven to be significant.

 Operated by Brock University’s Goodman School of Business, the Centre for Business Analytics (CBA) brings together faculty from various disciplines across the University, as well as alumni and industry partners, to support an interdisciplinary team of data analytics researchers, act as a source of expertise for both public and private sectors, and foster a training hub for the next generation of data scientists.
 The research hub strengthens interdisciplinary research collaboration on data analytics across the University.